 What are the core elements of Mobile Money

 We believe embedding core elements in mobile money proposition and delivery models will enable players to “play to win” in these turbulent times.
-The crux for financial inclusion is to give fair access of financial services to every one.
-The cost, kyc requirements and methods to use are key elements to win.
-If these goals left out of core model then this will become history and legacy to new age.
+The crux for financial inclusion is to give fair access to financial services to everyone.
+The cost, KYC requirements and methods to use are key elements to win.
+If these goals left out of the core model then this will become history and legacy to a new age.

 Play to win for financial inclusion needs new sight and vision “un-develop to innovate”.
-Innovation or new break through cant be achieved if one also look at same point where rest of the world is.
+Innovation or new breakthrough cant be achieved if one also looks at the same point where the rest of the world is.
 Anyone can be financially excluded, as a result of the economic downturn we believe many more people then usual are struggling financially.

-Classic example here can be this; after an individual spend 17 years of life at school for learning.
-On top gain 10 years of industry experience still in front of interviewer who makes efforts with help of 2 pager CV to access in less then 10 minutes.
-The interviewer asks 4 questions and judge capabilities.
+The classic example here can be this; after an individual spent 17 years of life at school for learning.
+On top gain 10 years of industry experience still in front of an interviewer who makes efforts with help of 2 pager CV to access in less than 10 minutes.
+The interviewer asks 4 questions and judges capabilities.
 Better is we should learn the difference between being data-informed and data-driven.

 As per wiki “Financial inclusion or inclusive financing is the delivery of financial services at affordable costs to sections of disadvantaged and low-income segments of society, in contrast to financial exclusion where those services are not available or affordable.”

-In a typical setup of mobile money model customer wants to make use of their funds present in wallet.
-To date no MNO/MFS service provider of mobile money is able to assure this.
-Agents runs out of liquidity almost every day.
+In a typical setup of mobile money, the model customer wants to make use of their funds present in the wallet.
+To date, no MNO/MFS service provider of mobile money is able to assure this.
+Agents run out of liquidity almost every day.
 One day “Agent ABC” another day “Agent XYZ” are stories we hear out load.
 Some smart efforts are required to tackle this sadly which is not on agenda for most of MFS service providers.

-Agents some time do play tricks or run out of float due to their lack of knowledge or interest in their own business.
+Agents some time to play tricks or run out of float due to their lack of knowledge or interest in their own business.

 People that are financially excluded are often not able to access affordable credit.
 This problem goes beyond normal services as Mobile Money agents also face the same issue.
-Agents who are so called touch points to solve this problem, this is like a problem where doctor treating disease ABC and die coz of same him self which is not at all good sign.
-People in this segment are not willing to experience difficulties in obtaining a bank account any ways.
+Agents who are so-called touch points to solve this problem, this is like a problem where doctor treating disease ABC and die coz of the same himself which is not at all good sign.
+People in this segment are not willing to experience difficulties in obtaining a bank account anyways.

 Conclusion: Mobile Money was mainly for financial inclusion.
-This service was to give to unbanked customer’s a financial service access.
+This service was to give to unbanked customer’s financial service access.
 Customers who generally shy away from banking halls.
 This specific category want to access money with ease but with low cost and as per their needs.
 Mobile money is transactional business not deposit based i.e fundamental bank’s banking model.
-Banks make money when money is left and forgotten in account by customer.
-In case of mobile money the service provider makes money when its transacted.
+Banks make money when money is left and forgotten in the account by the customer.
+In the case of mobile money, the service provider makes money when its transacted.

-Countries like India where people have seen from generations that they go to bank and do all business for free but now if any one ask for small fee for their cash handling people raise their eye brows.
+Countries like India where people have seen from generations that they go to the bank and do all business for free but now if anyone asks for a small fee for their cash handling people raise their eyebrows.
 Financial Inclusion and profitable business model always struggle to work together.

 ====================== About the Author =================================